MoralisWeb3/docs/docs/01-web3-data-api/self-hosting-moralis-server/self-hosting-moralis-server.md

 ![](/img/content/53a7368-self-hosted-moralis-server-webpage-banner.webp)

-:::note You're in the right place
+:::info You're in the right place
 If you have a **Moralis-hosted server**, this guide will help you **migrate** to a **self-hosting solution**.
 :::

-:::note For you too
+:::info For you too
 If you are looking to **self-host a Moralis Server from scratch**, this guide is also for you.
 :::